CrescendoMeow/leisure_reading/cmjesl/cmjesl_vol_2023.md

 ### April, 2023

 04/01/2023-a 学了一个新词，[collegial](https://en.wikipedia.org/wiki/Collegiality).
-My friend told me every department will use this word to describe the good working enviorment in her journey of academic job hunt.
+My friend told me every department used this word to describe the good working enviorment in her journey of academic job hunt.

 ### March, 2023